celestiaorg/celestia-app-fibre/tools/talis/README.md

 #### Firewall

 Firewall rules are automatically created when spinning up instances.
 They allow all incoming and outgoing traffic.

+### AWS Setup

+#### Account

+- Create (or reuse) an AWS IAM user or role with the ability to manage EC2 instances, security groups, key pairs, and subnets in the regions you plan to target.
+- Record the access key ID, secret access key, and default region.
+These are read from the standard `AWS_*` environment variables or the corresponding talis flags and config fields.
+- Ensure each desired region has a default VPC and default subnets.
+The AWS client reuses those defaults when network resources are not specified explicitly.

+#### SSH Key

+- Import the SSH public key referenced by `talis` (or let the CLI import it automatically).
+The key pair must exist in every AWS region from which you plan to launch validators.

+#### Networking

+- The CLI automatically creates a `talis-allow-all` security group per region (if missing) and authorizes all inbound and outbound traffic to mimic the permissive setups used with the other providers.

 ### SSH Key